Umairakbar1/business-backend/PAYMENT_PLAN_SYSTEM.md

 ## Notes

 - Business plans are lifetime and never expire
+- Business plans set daily boost usage limits (maxBoostPerDay)
-- Boost plans expire after 24 hours and need to be repurchased
+- Boost plans expire after their validity period and need to be repurchased
 - Daily boost limits reset at midnight
 - All payments are one-time (no recurring billing)
 - Stripe webhooks automatically update subscription status